diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US370/readme.md

 ## 1. Context

-This user story is part of Sprint 3 and introduces the functionality that allows a **Customer** to accept or reject a show proposal and optionally provide feedback on it.
+This user story is part of Sprint 3 and introduces the functionality that allows a **CustomerRepresentative** to get the file of a chosen show proposal to analyse.

 ### 1.1 List of issues

-Analysis: 🧪 Testing
+Analysis: 🧪 Done

-Design: 🧪 Testing
+Design: 🧪 Done

-Implementation: 🧪 Testing
+Implementation: 🧪 Done

-Testing: ⚪ Not Applicable
+Testing: 🧪 Done

 ## 2. Requirements

-**As a Customer,**
+**As a Customer RepresentaƟve,**
 <br>
-**I want** to accept or reject a proposal,
+**I want**  to have access to a show proposal of mine in the App.
 <br>
-**So that** I can express whether I agree with the show plan and optionally share my opinion.
+**So that** I received a link/code to download the file.

 ### Acceptance Criteria:

-* **US371.1** The customer must be able to accept or reject a proposal.
+* **AC01** The customer must receive a link/code.
 * **US371.2** The customer should be able to optionally provide textual feedback.
 * **US371.3** The system must update the proposal status and store any given feedback.
 * **US371.4** This action must be available only for proposals currently pending decision.